Elected Group Chair

 Nick Keegan, Senior Consultant, EEVS

 Nick Keegan is an expert in the field of building energy efficiency and energy performance contracting.
-A Certified Measurement and Verification Professional (CMVP) and Certified Energy Manager (CEM), his role at EEVS focusses on working with procuring authorities, funders and energy service companies to develop, operate and verify robust measurement and verification processes and contractual terms to govern the performance guarantees within EPCs.
-Nick also worked on the European Commission’s Transparense project, which researched barriers and success factors to EPC business that led to establishing the European Code of Conduct for EPC.
+A Certified Measurement and Verification Professional (CMVP) and Certified Energy Manager (CEM), his role at EEVS focusses on working with procuring authorities, funders and energy service companies to develop, operate and verify robust performance measurement processes and contractual terms to govern the savings guarantees within EPCs.
+Nick also worked on the European Commission’s Transparense project, which researched barriers and success factors to EPC business and led to establishing the European Code of Conduct for EPC.
 He is now leading the UK contribution to a follow up project – QualitEE – which is researching and developing the potential for quality assurance of EPC and is a key initiative within the ESTA EPC group.

-He was involved in the development of the Scottish Government’s NDEE performance contracting framework and recently delivered M&V plans for the first pathfinder project to be procured under the scheme.
-Nick holds a Masters in Physics and solar PV from Imperial College, London, researched his thesis in organic solar cells at the Fraunhofer Institute for Solar Energy Systems, Freiburg and is a professional member of the Energy Institute.
+Nick was involved in the development of the Scottish Government’s NDEE performance contracting framework and has acted as the independent M&V professional for several projects procured under the framework.
+Nick holds a Masters in Physics from Imperial College, London, researched his thesis in organic solar cells at the Fraunhofer Institute for Solar Energy Systems, Freiburg and is a professional member of the Energy Institute.

 View Member Profile – www.estaenergy.org.uk/members/eevs-insight-limited/

 Tim Crozier-Cole (MEng MSc MEI CEng CMVP) is a Technical Director at Verco with 20 years’ professional experience in the energy sector.
 He is a Chartered Energy Engineer, Member of the Institute of Energy, ESOS Lead Assessor and a Certified Measurement and Verification Professional.